 A retirement system is an organization that facilitates retirement savings and benefits distribution for government workers.
 While these systems vary greatly, many of them have defined benefit and defined contribution retirement savings plans and health insurance components.

 In defined benefit plans, current employees and their employing agencies contribute money to the retirement system.
 The system uses that money to pay annuities and health insurance costs for current retirees.
-The system assumes the risk for investment performance.
+The system assumes the risk of investment performance.
 Defined benefit plans are the backbone of many long-standing retirement systems.

 As time has gone on, retirement systems have added defined contribution options for employees to save additional money for retirement.
-In many systems, defined contribution options started out as just that -- options.
+In many systems, defined contribution options started as just that -- options.
 But they are slowly changing system by system.

 Diminishing Attractiveness of Government Retirement

 Under public pressure, lawmakers have diminished the overall attractiveness of retirement systems in several ways.
 First, they have forced employees to contribute more money while holding benefits the same.
 Much like the concept of governments doing more with less, employees contribute more money for the same retirement payout.

 Second, lawmakers have shifted risk from employers to employees by making defined contribution plans a greater part of the system while chipping away at defined contribution plans.
 It gives employees more uncertainty about their standard of living in retirement.
 Employees can work toward a target annuity in a defined benefit plan, but they cannot do so with certainty in a defined contribution plan.

 Third, lawmakers have added rules affecting how early a person may retire and how much of retirees’ health insurance costs are paid by the system.
 Health insurance is a major cost for retirement systems, so shedding part of that cost is a big benefit to retirement system administrators but not to the people they serve.